MilitaoLucas/olex2-gui-setup/README.md

 # Syncing olex2-svn to olex2-gui
+# BORKED
+It is not working for now.
+I have to figure out how to basically do the same thing and keep the authors.
+For now I am syncing my repo using git svn fetch in my machine and pushing it to remote
+---

 This repo is responsible for syncing the olex2-gui with olex2-svn.
 It is not official and I am not affiliated with OlexSYS.
 I also have GitHub Actions running every hour to keep it synced.
 I don't know why someone would want to use this, but I keep it here because I may use it in the future and it doesn't contain anything that can't be public.